Valve Actuators - Types and Classification

 - For electric actuators what voltage is available locally?
 If the valve is required to operate in shutdown conditions will the electric power supply be fed from a switchboard that will still be live in these conditions?

 Hazardous Area.
 Will the actuator be located in a potentially hazardous area?
-If so all electric and electronic assemblies will need appropriate certification.
-See our page on Hazardous Area Certification for more information on hazardous areas.
+If so the actuator assembly must not act as an ignition source therefore hot surfaces on the actuator and ignition sparks created by the actuator valve have to be avoided.
+This can be achieved through design and certification of all internal electric and electronic assemblies.
+See our pages on Hazardous Area Certification and surface temperature classification for more information on hazardous areas and temperature classification.

 Enclosure Ingress Protection.
-Location of the valve, e.g. in a splash zone, may require a higher IP rating than normally specified for other actuators on the plant.
+Location of the actuated valve assembly, e.g. in a splash zone, may require a higher IP rating than normally specified for other actuators on the plant.
 See our page on IP ratings for more information on Ingress Protection.

 Ambient conditions.
 As always, thought should be given to ambient temperature, humidity etc. Also will the actuator be located in saliniferous atmosphere?
 If so then consider what type of coating it should have e.g. perhaps a two part epoxy resin.